geekhmer/geekhmer.github.io/source/_posts/2014-03-17-rvm-ruby-version-manager.markdown

   <code>rvm gemset list_all</code><br/><br/>
   By default, you should have two gemsets configured:<br/>
   - default: the gemset that is applied if no other gemset is specified.<br/>
   - global: this gemset is inherited by every other gemset that is used.
 This set generally does not need to be selected because it will be included automatically.
-You should install shared gems here.<br/>
+You should install shared gems here.
 </p>

 <p>